Adaptavist-Bitbucket-Mirror/scriptrunner-parent-pom/README.md

 * **scriptrunner-confluence-base**
 * **scriptrunner-jira-base**

-Note: These don't specify the dependencies or build plugins directly though, allowing them to be used as a lower level base if necessary.
-The envisioned user for these would be a seasoned developer who doesn't need the prescribed build steps and dependency chain listed in the scriptrunner-$product-standard poms and knows what they're doing pretty well.

-Within those base projects are the aformentioned standard dependency and build poms.
-These are the ones that we expect most plugins will inherit from.
+Within those base projects are the build poms.
+These are the poms that we expect most plugins will inherit from and where product specific dependencies needed for compilation are listed.

 * **scriptrunner-bamboo-standard**
 * **scriptrunner-bitbucket-standard**